yoavram/markx/HELP.md

 ### Contribution
 We would love for you to contribute to Markx.
 The project code is hosted in [GitHub][Markx].
 Fork the project or open an [issue] so we can talk on how we can collaborate.

-The server side is written in Python with the [Flask] web framework (Ruby and Node equivalents are Sinatra and Express).
+The server side is written in Python with the [Flask] web framework (Ruby and Node equivalents are Sinatra and Express) and [requests] for connecting to [Docverter].
 The two Markdown converters are [Pandoc] and [Docverter], which is a cloud-based Pandoc.

 The client side is written with HTML+CSS+JS, using the JavaScript libraries: